 Author response:

 Our samples underwent extended oven drying, potentially impacting the population of beneficial microbes, which differs from the standard procedure for authorizing frass.
-However, we did not test this potential effect.

 Reviewer comment: 531-3.
 Why- perhaps due to their increased conductance?

 Author response:

 We appreciate the reviewer's question.
 We have expanded the discussion to address the potential reasons behind the negative effects observed in B. rapa when exposed to raw BSFF or MWF.
 These effects are likely due to a combination of factors, including the salinity of the frass, which we have discussed in the revised manuscript.